MicrosoftDocs/win32/desktop-src/Msi/session-database.md

-﻿---
+---
-Description: 'The Database property of the Session object is a read-only property that returns the database for the current install session as a Database object.' ms.assetid: '03c14d1c-5adb-4cd7-8978-170dfc5bce40'
+Description: The Database property of the Session object is a read-only property that returns the database for the current install session as a Database object. ms.assetid: 03c14d1c-5adb-4cd7-8978-170dfc5bce40
-title: 'Session.Database property'
+title: Session.Database property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Session.Database property